 - What happens if one of us wants out? – People change their minds all the time.
 Can you agree on how the two of you will handle it?

-- How do you handle worst case scenarios such as divorce, illness, or even death?
+- How do you handle worst-case scenarios such as divorce, illness, or even death?

-The best age to start
+What is the best age to start a business?

 Elizabeth Holmes was only 19 when she decided to drop out of Stanford to start her own company, Theranos.
 Holmes’ company is now worth $4.5 billion, making her the youngest self-made female billionaires.

 No question starting a business is easier when you are young, but there is no reason older people can’t succeed.
 According to the Kaufman Foundation, the highest rate of entrepreneurial activity in the past decade has been among those aged 55 to 64.

 In 2013, 35% of new companies have been started by people 50 or older.